Hunt Family Ancestry

 St. Augustine, FL Jul 1782 to Jul 1784

-On September 3, 1783, by Treaty of Paris, gave control of East Florida back to Spain then they left St. Augustine there were 3 children.
+On Seo 3, 1783, by Treaty of Paris, gave control of East Florida back to Spain then they left St. Augustine there were 3 children.

 Many refugees appeared to still hope it would remain in British hands but in Feb 1784 those hopes were dashed and evacuations really sped up.
 Their conditions had deteriorated as much had little assets.
 Jun 1784, Governor Zespedes and 500 Spanish soldiers arrived from Cuba to take over the colony although an extension of the evacuation had been negotiated.
 The refugees could go to a number of places such as Nova Scotia, Jamaica, and England.
 It is unknown what options the Hunt family had and if they did have a choice why they chose Nova Scotia.